 Having a piece (or three) hand-built to your specifications can bring your interior design dreams to life.
 However, on-demand, custom-built furniture typically costs more and is less likely to go on sale the way ready-made furniture does.

-That said, buying custom furniture can be better for your budget in the long run if it means you won’t be itching to change your furniture again in a couple of years—or if it means your furnishings are of higher quality and, hopefully, a longer life.
-Plus, buying custom designs from a small business, or even an individual crafter, can feel more rewarding than purchasing something from a big-box store.
+That said, buying custom furniture can be better for your budget in the long run if it means you won’t be itching to change your furniture again in a couple of years — or if it means your furnishings are of higher quality and, hopefully, have a long lifespan.
+Plus, buying custom designs from a small business, or even an individual crafter, can feel more rewarding than purchasing something from a big box store.

 Furniture Shopping on Holiday Weekends